KostasEreksonas/dotfiles/README.md

 # Dotfiles

-Custom configs for a tiling WM based Linux install.
+Custom configs for a tiling WM-based Linux install.

 Table of Contents
 =================